 WAAX is a rock band from Brisbane, Australia.
 If you’ve never been to a WAAX show before, you need to get going.
 WAAX are one of those bands that sound even better on record than they did before you saw them live.

 I met WAAX when they toured with Dune Rats.
 I had heard good things about them from Violent Soho’s Luke Boerdam.
 He told me they would become really popular, really fast.
 He wasn’t wrong.
-WAAX released Holy Sick before I met them, and Wild and Weak shortly after I met them.
+WAAX released Holy Sick before I met them (check out the fantastic track, ‘Wisdom Teeth’), and Wild and Weak shortly after I met them.
 Even though I photograph at Crowbar Brisbane (a music venue in Fortitude Valley), I wasn’t available when they played in support of the Wild and Weak EP.
 That was a bummer, but I did see WAAX perform at Crowbar Brisbane’s birthday show in 2018, and that was pretty special.

 Soon after they toured with Dune Rats, they supported Violent Soho at the Christmas is Coming To Mansfield shows, alongside Aaron ‘Gocsy’ Gocs.
 After that show, Gocsy gave us all chocolate milk air fresheners for the car.
 It didn’t make our cars any fresher, but they did smell a whole lot more delicious.
 WAAX then went onto sell out The Brightside in Brisbane and hit the studio with Bernard Fanning and Nick DiDia, all the while asking me to come along and photograph their journey.
 What an honour.